About unique product identifiers

 - ‘mpn’ recommended

-Some products commonly don't have GTINs assigned by the manufacturer, including replacement and original equipment manufacturer (OEM) parts, custom products, antiques, and some apparel products.
+Store brand items and other products for which you are the only seller generally don't have and won't be required to include GTINs.
+Other products that commonly don't have GTINs assigned by the manufacturer include replacement and original equipment manufacturer (OEM) parts, custom products, antiques, and some apparel products.
 In addition, you may not have GTINs for items with availability ‘preorder’ or condition ‘used.’
 When no GTIN is assigned, submit unique product identifiers using these attributes:

 - 'brand' required

 Some products don't have a clearly associated brand, including movies, books, and musical recordings.
 You don't need to submit a brand in cases like these.

 In the rare situation where your product has neither a GTIN nor MPN (for example, made-to-order or handmade items), set ‘identifier exists’ to 'FALSE' to indicate that you have no identifier for the product.

 Tips for specific types of products

 - Compatible products